Online Aging-Aware Energy Optimization for Vehicle-Home-Grid Integration: RESULTS AND DISCUSSION

 With the price ratio $\gamma=1$, meaning the price for purchasing and selling energy is identical, Table~\ref{tab:1} summarizes the user costs for the two scenarios.
 Here, the user's final cost ($FC$) is calculated as the sum of the energy cost ($EC$) and battery degradation cost ($BC$). $BD^{cyc}$ is the sum of cycle aging under high temperature, low temperature, and high temperature with low SoC. $E_{batt}$ represents the total energy that flows in and out of the EV battery.

 It can be observed that scenario \textbf{\textit{A}} yields favorable performance: the negative energy cost ($EC$) indicates profit generated by selling electricity back to the grid via V2G.
-Correspondingly, the EV battery has degraded 5.42\%.
-Overall, scenario \textbf{\textit{A}} achieve an annual user profit ($FC$) of €1070.21.
+Overall, scenario \textbf{\textit{A}} achieve an annual user profit of €1070.21.

 In contrast, scenario \textbf{\textit{B}} (benchmark) shows significantly lower battery energy flow ($E_{batt}$), limited to EV charging (G2V) and driving.
 Without energy sales (no V2G or V2H), scenario \textbf{\textit{B}} results in significantly higher energy costs and minimal battery degradation due to both optimized smart charging and reduced battery usage.